 The @unions21 podcast is one year old!
 To celebrate, @beckyunions21 and @simonsapper joined the TUC Congress in Manchester to catch up with the newest General Secretary on-the-block USDAW's Paddy Lillis to find out how his union recruits NINETY THOUSAND members a year, @AntoniaBance spells out the TUC’s major new WORKSMART initiative, and we review our standing-room only fringe events, on Digital Transformation, and Collective Voice with voxpops from our stellar speakers including Rachel Reeves, Alison Charlton, Jenny Andrew, Jon Skewes Ali Milani and Amy Leversidge.
 Henry Skewes is our Production Assistant.
 A Makes-You-Thinkproduction.

-In this first Unions21 bite-size masterclass, ProspectGeneral Secretary Mike Clancy speaks on why and how there must be a renaissance in private sector trade unionism.
+Good governance is at the heart of all organisations and unions are no different.
+It is, literally, the difference between success and failure.
+In the fifth and final Unions21 bite-sized masterclass, Claire Sullivan from the Chartered Society of Physiotherapy talks about what her union has done to ensure its structures do not just reflect members’ priorities, but also empowers them.
 There is expert analysis from Becky Wright, SPERI’s Tom Hunt, and Simon Sapper.
-We welcome the support of welcome the support of the University of Sheffield's Political Economy Research Institute, known as SPERI, and Beyond Trafficking and Slavery on openDemocracy.
+We welcome the support of the University of Sheffield's Political Economy Research Institute, known as SPERI, and Beyond Trafficking and Slavery on openDemocracy.
 (Beyond Trafficking and Slavery is non-profit project combining clear writing with rigourous scholarship to help everyone better understand exploitation in the world of work.
 Find out more at opendemocracy.net/beyondslavery.)
 Music courtesy of Podsummit.com.
+Photocredit: CSP.
 A Makes-you-Think production.